Skip to main content

 The challenge

-OEC’s website served as the primary access point for families seeking child care, providers navigating licensing, and staff managing programs — but it wasn’t meeting any of those audiences well.
-The site had grown organically over the years, resulting in a fragmented structure where critical information was buried behind confusing navigation, outdated forms, and jargon-heavy language.
+OEC’s website served as the primary access point for families seeking child care, providers navigating licensing, and staff managing programs.
+But it wasn’t meeting any of those audiences well.
+The site had grown organically over the years, resulting in a fragmented structure.
+Critical information was buried behind confusing navigation, outdated forms, and jargon-heavy language.

 The forms online, many of them are outdated.
 So I don’t look online.